grg1bbs/Terraform_ISE_Policy_Set_MM_LIM/README.md

 The following ISE configurations are required prior to running this code:

 1. An administrator account with the 'ERS Admin' role
+2. An Active Directory admin username/password with the permissions necessary to join the ISE nodes to the AD domain
+3. The name of the Airespace Access List configured on the WLC to permit access for authorized Wireless sessions

 ## Policies and Policy Elements created
 The following Policy Elements and Policy Sets are created by this code: